PlayStation 5 VS Xbox Series X Specs Comparison – Which is the Superior Console?

 Lastly, while performance will certainly be a good attraction, the games library for each platform will be the ultimate deciding factor.
 Microsoft has been doing their best to acquire game studios to improve their 1st party offerings and Sony is not slowing in that area as well.

-One thing’s for sure, we are heading towards exciting times in gaming, and I’m sure many of us can’t wait to get our hands on the next generation of video game consoles.
-Next up, we’re waiting to see what the PlayStation 5 and Xbox Series X will actually look like.
+One thing’s for sure, we are now starting on a new, exciting gaming experience, and I’m sure many of us can’t wait to get our hands on the next generation of video game consoles.
+Hopefully, more people will be able to get their hands on them soon.